gibz104/loadbalanceeeer-rs/README.md

-# Loadbalanceeeer
+# Loadbalanceeeer-rs

-PoC local JSON-RPC load-balancer with opt-in anonymizer via Tor
+PoC local JSON-RPC load-balancer with anonymizer via Tor.
+Built in Rust.

 ## Why

-Distribute RPC requests across different RPC providers and eventually use a proxy for privacy purposes
+Distribute RPC requests across different RPC providers and use a proxy for privacy purposes.

+This is inspired by, and a fork of, [loadbalanceeeer](https://github.com/emilianobonassi/loadbalanceeeer) ...but written in Rust.
+I hope to show others that Rust can be quite simple, similar to Python, and much faster.
+I'm new to Rust and found this fun to work on.

 ## How use it